intel-analytics/BigDL-2.x/pyzoo/zoo/examples/tfnet/README.md

 to make inferences using Analytics Zoo on Spark.

 ## Model and Data Preparation
 1. Prepare a pre-trained TensorFlow object detection model.

-You can download from [tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)
+You can download from [tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).

 In this example, we use `frozen_inference_graph.pb` of the `ssd_mobilenet_v1_coco` model downloaded from [here](http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v1_coco_2017_11_17.tar.gz).

-2. Prepare the dataset for inference.

-Put your image data to prediction in the same folder.
+2. Prepare the image dataset for inference.
+Put the images to do prediction in the same folder.

 ## Run this example